Garbaz/rpnfl/ideas.md

 ```

 This is relatively clean, however, if there is a lot of code in the branches, then all that keeps things tidy is indentation, which is perhaps not ideal.
 Also, it isn't visually too clear that these different pattern matches are linked.

+反: Instead of thinking of pattern matches as different branches of one match, we could (at least semantically), consider them as guards, i.e., either a value passes a pattern match, going into it's body, or it fails, going past the pattern match.

+反反: That will ruin typing though if the body's output does not have the same type as the type we are matching against.

+反反反: Polymorphic typing, maybe?
+That smells like unintended behaviour.
+Though arguably, there is no difference other than semantics between treating modules as types and having any arbitrary combination of constructors as a type.

 To simply destruct a single `struct`-style constructor: